 Indirect influence values in the table above are as follows: 1) Organizational commitment mediates work motivation on employee Performance, with a value of 0.271, with a P value of 0.001 < 0.05.
 2) Organizational commitment mediates the work environment on employee Performance, with a value of 0.221, with a P value of 0.000 < 0.05.
 The results of the indirect effect prove that organizational commitment is an important mediating variable in the relationship between motivational variables and the work environment that affects employee engagement.
-This means that organizational commitment can strengthen the positive influence of work motivation and work environment on work engagement.
+This means that organizational commitment on work environment.